WestDRI/visualizethis/content/tasks.md

    and space.
 How stochastic (unpredictable) are the ecosystems?
 1. In a 3D visualization it would be interesting to see the relationship between both NDVI variables and elevation.
 For instance, one could easily create a scatter plot of the mean NDVI vs. the elevation, but it would be more interesting to display this relationship in real space.
-1. Animations and perhaps interactive visualizations.
+1. Try animations and perhaps interactive visualizations.
 We would also welcome more artistic submissions, e.g. a flyover above BC.